wonarii/CART210-glossary/glossary.md

 To make your contributions and suggest changes, follow the instructions in the repository's [README](https://github.com/concordia-dcart/CART210-glossary/blob/main/README.md) file.

 ---
-## OS

-An operating system, or better known as an OS, is a “program that acts as an interface between the computer user and computer hardware and controls the execution of programs”[^Wollongong] (University of Wollongong Australia, 2024).
-The OS’ job is to manage all the software ([Software](../main/glossary.md#Software)) and hardware of the device in order to perform basic tasks such as file, memory, and process management, essentially acting as an interface for the computer hardware and the user.
-There are three main types of operating systems that are widely known and used by the public, those being Microsoft Windows, Mac OS, and Linux[^GCFGlobal] (GCFGlobal, 2024).
-They’re all very similar for the most part, but also do have some unique characteristics.
-For example.
-Microsoft Windows is pre-downloaded on all devices except Apples devices, where Mac OS is already downloaded, and Linux does not come pre-downloaded but can be manually installed and is highly customizable.
-These operating systems also all use unique default browsers, Internet Explorer for Windows users, Safari for Mac users and Firefox for Linux users.
-As a result, these all work in different ways, but ultimately do the same thing to ensure your device runs smoothly and effectively[^Bazukiu] (Bazukiu et al. 2023, 16:161–77).

-[^Bazukiu]:Bazukiu, Robert, Anaamotulim Anab, Seth Gyemerah, and Mohammed I. Daabo.
-2023.
-An Overview of Computer Operating Systems and Emerging Trends.
-4th ed.
-Vol. 16.
-Asian Journal of Research in Computer Science. https://www.researchgate.net/publication/374888061_An_Overview_of_Computer_Operating_Systems_and_Emerging_Trends.

-[^GCFGlobal]:GCFGlobal.
-2016.
-“Computer Basics: Understanding Operating Systems.”
-GCFGlobal.org.
-GCFGlobal.
-2016. https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/.

-[^Wollongong]:University of Wollongong Australia.
-2024.
-“Understanding Operating Systems - University of Wollongong – UOW.”
-Www.uow.edu.au.
-2024. https://www.uow.edu.au/student/support-services/academic-skills/online-resources/technology-and-software/operating-systems/.

 ## Affordance

 Gibson coined the term “affordance” to describe what the environment “offers the individual, what it provides or furnishes, either for good or ill”